Kjschwoerke/ACA_Resume_04-23-2020/Kenneth-Schwoerke.md

 jobtitle: Student & Freelance Web Developer

 location: Austin, TX
-blurb: "Changing the world one line of code at a time".
+blurb: "Changing the world with Art and Code"

 # first item must be C# or .NET or C#/.NET
 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page